 Foreign Transaction Fee | None |

-- Generous welcome offer: Earn 100,000 bonus miles after spending $6,000 in the first 3 months (limited time offer ends 3/29/23).
+- Generous welcome offer: Earn 100,000 bonus miles after spending $12,000 in purchases in your first 6 months.
+Plus, earn an additional 10,000 bonus miles after you make an eligible Delta purchase within your first 6 months (limited time offer ends 10/25/2023).

 - Free checked bags and priority boarding: With this card, your first checked bag is free on Delta flights.
 This provides as much as $60 in savings on a round-trip flight.
+You can also board with Main Cabin 1 priority boarding, which gets you to your seat sooner.

 - Centurion Lounge access: If you book a Delta flight with your Delta SkyMiles Reserve Card, you receive complimentary access to The Centurion Lounge or to Escape Lounge - The Centurion Studio Partner.

 - Cell phone protection: Your cell phones are covered against theft and damages when you pay your cell phone bill in full with this card.
 You get up to $800 per claim and up to two claims per card account per 12-month period.
-A $50 deductible per claim may apply.
+A $50 deductible per claim may apply.1

 - Note that enrollment or activation may be required for select benefits.